paavohuhtala/OpenCellsRS/readme.md

 # OpenCells

 An open source ambient logic hexagon game, based on the excellent [Hexcells](https://store.steampowered.com/app/265890/Hexcells/) series of games.
-Written in Rust using `luminance` and `legion`.
+Written in Rust using `luminance`.

 ## Ideas for stuff